Abi Finley: Career

 Shortly after How Do You Solve A Problem Like Maria? finished in late 2006, Finley was cast by the Oscar-winning lyricist Sir Tim Rice in his revival of Blondel.
 On casting Finley, Rice said in an interview with Hello Magazine, "Fiona has to be funny, feisty, and sexy.
 Plenty of candidates have two of the necessary attributes.
 Only Abi had all three... when you see Abi on stage, you actually want to look at her.
 I'd be amazed if Abi is not a big star pretty soon."
 Geoff Ambler, reviewing Blondel, said of Finley's performance, "Abi Finley, the beautiful and talented one from A Problem like Maria, proves that she can act with confident poise among the best, as well as sing, in what is her professional stage debut.
 This tight, witty show with its tremendous cast is one of the best to open in London this year."

 In early 2007, straight from Blondel, Finley landed the part of Serena in Fame on a UK national tour.
-She had to audition for the part, then practice, while also learning the part of Fiona in Blondel.
+She had to audition for the part, then rehearse, while also learning the part of Fiona in Blondel.
 Ian Pearce, who reviewed the show for the BBC, said, "The first thing that strikes you is the quality of the live band and the sheer exuberance of the dancing... a strong performance comes from Abi Finley as the somewhat dowdy Serena."

 On Christmas Eve 2007, Finley was seen performing with Lee Mead and Connie Fisher and some of the other How Do You Solve A Problem Like Maria? and Any Dream Will Do finalists in a BBC special "festive" reunion show called When Joseph met Maria!, celebrating both the hit Andrew Lloyd Webber BBC shows, recorded earlier on 2 December 2007.
 How Do You Solve A Problem Like Maria? won an international Emmy Award in 2007 for best non-scripted entertainment.

 From 6 May 2008, Finley starred as Miranda, the disembodied German head in Betwixt!
 The Musical.
 The show opened on 6 May 2008, and ran until 22 June at The King's Head Theatre, Islington.

 Finley starred as Jane in Gareth Peter's Bluebird the Musical, a musical set in the Second World War, alongside I'd Do Anything finalist Sarah Lark and Ramin Karimloo.
 During December 2011 and January 2012, Finley will be appearing in the German production of the tribal-rock musical Hair, in which she plays ensemble and covers the lead role of Sheila.